aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 $$

 with constant $$\beta$$.
-Here notice that the element of the adjacency matrix are swapped for _Hub Centrality_ because we are concerned with outgoing edges.
+Here notice that the element of the adjacency matrix are swapped for _Hub Centrality_ because we are concerned with outgoing edges for hubs.
 So in matrix notation:

 $$
     \mathbf{x} = \alpha \mathbf{Ay}, \quad